Long gone are the days when combining your finances with your partner involved:

 The couple: Mike has asked Ruth to move in with him in the condo he bought last year.
 He's paying down his 30-year mortgage, in addition to several hundred dollars a month in housing association fees, cable, and utilities.
 Ruth has a lower salary than Mike, but she loves to cook, and is always happy to whip up dinner for the two of them.
 She's not too psyched about paying for cable, however, since she never watches TV.

 How to do it: Pick a bill.
-Maybe Ruth pays for the association fees, gas bill (because she’ll contribute to a higher bill using the oven a lot) and electricity, while Mike pays for cable and homeowner’s insurance.
-Mike should also take care of the mortgage, as we never recommend that you help pay down a mortgage for a home that someone else owns.
+Maybe Ruth pays for the association fees, gas bill (because she'll contribute to a higher bill using the oven a lot) and electricity, while Mike pays for cable and homeowner’s insurance.
+Mike should also take care of the mortgage, as we typically would recommend against helping to pay down a mortgage for a home that someone else owns.
 (Ruth might consider paying him rent, however.)
-Ruth might take on more of the grocery expenses and Mike might pay for dinner more when they eat out.
-“The most important thing is that they talk about it and figure out a plan that works well for both of them, then put it in a cohabitation agreement,” says our intrepid financial planner.
+Ruth might take on more of the grocery expenses, and Mike might pay for dinner more when they eat out.
+"The most important thing is that they talk about it and figure out a plan that works well for both of them, then put it in a cohabitation agreement,” according to Sophia.

 5. The "What's Mine Is Yours" Approach